Lag

 Leading vs. Lagging Indicators

-Technical indicators are often classified by how they relate to price timing.
+Technical indicators are generally classified into three groups based on their relationship to price timing.

 |---|---|---|---|